-- (6) Whether a sponsoring organization or committee has any members, officers, or employees who were members, officers, or employees of another sponsoring organization or committee which indicates a formal or ongoing relationship between the sponsoring organizations or committees, or which indicates the creation of a successor entity; - (7) Whether a sponsoring organization or committee provides funds or goods in a significant amount or on an ongoing basis to another sponsoring organization or committee, such as through direct or indirect payments for administrative, fundraising, or other costs; - (8) Whether a sponsoring organization or committee causes or arranges for funds in a significant amount or on an ongoing basis to be provided to another sponsoring organization or committee; - (9) Whether a sponsoring organization or a committee or its agent had an active or significant role in the formation of another sponsoring organization or committee; or (10) Whether the sponsoring organizations or committees have similar patterns of contributions or contributors which indicate a formal or ongoing relationship between the sponsoring organizations or committees.
+- (4) Whether a sponsoring organization or committee has a common or overlapping membership with another sponsoring organization or committee which indicates a formal or ongoing relationship between the sponsoring organizations or committees; - (5) Whether a sponsoring organization or committee has common or overlapping officers or employees with another sponsoring organization or committee which indicates a formal or ongoing relationship between the sponsoring organizations or committees; - (6) Whether a sponsoring organization or committee has any members, officers, or employees who were members, officers, or employees of another sponsoring organization or committee which indicates a formal or ongoing relationship between the sponsoring organizations or committees, or which indicates the creation of a successor entity; - (7) Whether a sponsoring organization or committee provides funds or goods in a significant amount or on an ongoing basis to another sponsoring organization or committee, such as through direct or indirect payments for administrative, fundraising, or other costs; - (8) Whether a sponsoring organization or committee causes or arranges for funds in a significant amount or on an ongoing basis to be provided to another sponsoring organization or committee;

+- (9) Whether a sponsoring organization or a committee or its agent had an active or significant role in the formation of another sponsoring organization or committee; or - (10) Whether the sponsoring organizations or committees have similar patterns of contributions or contributors which indicate a formal or ongoing relationship between the sponsoring organizations or committees.

-$[\frac{f}{g}]$ (e) A person who "controls" another person includes:
+(e) A person who "controls" another person includes:

-- (1) A person who has control over the disbursement of corporate assets, particularly the disbursement for political purposes; and - (2) A [peron] person with the actual financial ownership of corporate assets.
+- A person who has control over the disbursement of corporate assets, particularly the disbursement for political purposes; and - (2) A person with the actual financial ownership of corporate assets.